VC-Mian/AI_VTuber/README.md

-# Project_MEI_AI_VTuber
+# AI_VTuber

-Project MEI is an AI-powered VTuber that interacts with Twitch viewers in real-time.
+This is an AI-powered VTuber that interacts with Twitch viewers in real-time.
 Inspired by Vedal who programed the AI Vtuber on Twutch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.